 The right life insurance lets you relax in the knowledge that your family is protected.
-With uSwitch you can compare life insurance and find that essential peace of mind at a price that makes sense.
+You can compare or switch life insurance policies, and find that essential peace of mind, at a price that makes sense.

 To get a life insurance quote, you'll need:

 the date of birth of the other applicant if you're applying for a joint life policy

 If you'd like to apply for life insurance right away, you'll need to have your bank details ready.

 if you've smoked in the past 12 months

 If you're applying for joint life insurance, you'll need to give these details for both applicants.

 You can read explanations of all the different types of life insurance and choose the type that suits you best.

 You might want a life insurance policy that pays out a set amount of money, or one designed to help cover the remainder of your mortgage.